IISc-incubated startup L2MRail, SID & IISc sign MoU With Kerala Rail | Business

 - India

-The Indian Institute of Science (IISc), Bangalore, IISc-incubated startup L2MRail, and the Society for Innovation and Development (SID) have signed an MoU with Kerala Rail aimed at enhancing rail safety, especially in vulnerable terrains.
+(Eds: Minor edits) Thiruvananthapuram, Oct 1 (PTI): The Indian Institute of Science (IISc), Bangalore, IISc-incubated startup L2MRail and the Society for Innovation and Development (SID) have signed an MoU with Kerala Rail aimed at enhancing rail safety, especially in vulnerable terrains.

-The MOUs were exchanged between the MD of Kerala Rail V Ajith Kumar and IISc Register Capt.
-Sudhir Warrier, in the presence of Govindan Rangarajan, Director, IISc, and B Gurumoorthy, Chief Executive of SID, IISc in Bengaluru on Thursday, said.
+The MOUs were exchanged between the MD of Kerala Rail V Ajith Kumar and IISc Registrar Capt.
+Sridhar Warrier, in the presence of Govindan Rangrajan, Director, IISc and B Gurumoorthy, Chief Executive of SID, IISc in Bengaluru on Thursday, it said.

 The partnership addresses the need for accurate, real-time data regarding the condition of all rail structures.
 The team uses FBG-sensor technology to ensure the stability and integrity of structures even in vulnerable areas, which comprise a large part of the terrain covered by the ambitious Silverline project, it said.